bookingactivities/booking-activities/readme.txt

 * Fix - Fixed permission error after closing a dialog in template editor
 * Fix - Apostrophe characters in template / activity / events names are now correctly displayed
 * Fix - Copy a shortcode in calendar editor now copy only plain text, no more undesired html
+* Fix - Cart expiration is now checked on each page load.
+This means that you cart counter will now always be up to date.
 * Delete - bookacti_display_booking_system() function replaced by bookacti_get_booking_system() which MUST be used to display a booking system
 * Hooks changes:
   * JS hooks